English BA (Hons)

 Rebel Literatures

-Inspired by Nottingham’s status as a UNESCO City of Literature renowned for its ‘rebel writers’ (including D.H.
-Lawrence, Allan Sillitoe and Panya Banjoko), this second-year core module explores the many ways in which a spirit of rebellion has animated literary creativity over the past 150 years.
-From the fights for educational rights advanced by the bold New Woman authors of the late C19th to the explosions of literary form performed by Modernist writers, and from the countercultural voices of writers speaking up from the margins in the 1980s and 90s to the voices of early C21st activist poets, you will explore how ‘rebel writers’ - including Nottingham's own - have reshaped the course of literary and cultural history leading up to the present day.
+Inspired by Nottingham’s status as a UNESCO City of Literature renowned for its ‘rebel writers’, this second-year core module explores the many ways in which a spirit of rebellion has animated literary creativity over the past 150 years.
+From the fights for educational rights advanced by the New Woman authors of the late nineteenth century to the explosions of literary form performed by Modernist writers, and from the countercultural voices of writers speaking up from the margins in the 1980s and 90s to the voices of early twenty-first-century activist poets, you will explore how ‘rebel writers’ - including Nottingham's own - have reshaped literary and cultural history.
 The module includes the opportunity to visit some of the rich collections of radical literature held in archives across Nottingham.

 Digital Story Telling

-This module aims to provide you with opportunities to explore how digital technologies can be used within your creative practice and act as a digital portfolio to show future employers.
-Through analysing case studies, digital platforms, and your own work, you will be able to critically reflect on the most appropriate medium for your creative practice.
+This module will enable you to become confident in presenting your writing online through hypertext, audio and visual means, and provides opportunities to explore how digital technologies can be used within your creative practice.
+It will provide you with opportunities to explore how digital technologies can be used within your creative practice, and will also provide you with a digital portfolio to show future employers.
+Through analysing case studies, digital platforms, and your own work, you will be able to critically reflect on the most appropriate medium for your writing.

 Pathway 1: Extended work-like experience